‘It’s always seemed to me the most important thing in life – to start trouble and make people ask questions about what’s going on.’ – Lux Interior

-I am billing this as a ‘punk rock self-esteem workbook’ – a therapeutic writing resource that uses reflective questions and journal prompts to get you in touch in what might be called your ‘inner protestor.’
+I am billing this as a ‘punk rock self-esteem workbook’ (though the Cramps would prefer the term ‘rock’n’roll’)- a therapeutic writing resource that uses reflective questions and journal prompts to get you in touch in what might be called your ‘inner protestor.’
 This is different to other internal voices that many people are more accustomed to, such as the inner critic or saboteur – the protestor might be just as powerful if they can be given the space and encouragement to emerge, and that’s ultimately what the workbook hopes to foster.
 The key takeaway questions can be summarised as:

 - What am I resisting?

 - What might I (re)claim for myself through my efforts?